-Kirstie's Handmade Treasures
+Kirstie's Handmade Christmas

 Under the charming instruction of master florist Sioned Rowlands, Kirstie learns how to create a flower arrangement for the 'petite' category at the Royal Cornwall Show.